-1.1 In 2012, was your enterprise part of an enterprise group?
+1.1 In 2016, was your enterprise part of an enterprise group?
 (A group consists of two or more legally defined enterprises under common ownership.
 Each enterprise in the group can serve different markets, as with national or regional subsidiaries, or serve different product markets.
 The head office is also part of an enterprise group.)

 Yes In which country is the head office of your group located?
 No

-If your enterprise is part of an enterprise group: Please answer all further questions about your enterprise only for the enterprise for which you are responsible in Cyprus.
+If your enterprise is part of an enterprise group: Please answer all further questions about your enterprise only for its own activities in [your country].
 Exclude all subsidiaries or parent enterprises.

-1.2 During the three years 2010 to 2012 did your enterprise:
+1.2 During the three years 2014 to 2016, did your enterprise:

-Yes No

-Merge with or take over another enterprise

-Sell, close or outsource some of the tasks or functions of your enterprise
+Yes No Merge with or take over another enterprise or a part of another enterprise Sell, close or contract out some of the tasks or functions of your enterprise

-Establish new subsidiaries in [your country] or in other European countries

-Establish new subsidiaries outside Europe

-1.3 In which geographic markets did your enterprise sell goods and/or services during the three years 2010 to 2012?
+1.3 In which geographic markets did your enterprise sell goods and/or services during the three years 2014 to 2016?